TL;DR

 Time Limit

-Strict 10-minute timer with an option to extend by another 10 minutes.
-Once expired, the inbox is gone permanently.
-The visible countdown creates urgency and stress, especially if the verification email is slow to arrive.
+You've got a strict 10-minute timer plus an option to extend by another 10 minutes.
+It's gone once expired.
+The inbox disappears permanently.
+That visible countdown creates urgency and stress if the verification email is slow to arrive.

-No strict timer.
-Inbox persists as long as the browser session or app is active.
-More flexible but less predictable — you are not sure exactly when the inbox will stop working, which can be its own form of uncertainty.
+There is no strict timer.
+Your inbox stays active as long as the browser session or app remains open.
+This approach is more flexible but also less predictable.
+You can't be certain exactly when the inbox will stop working and that creates its own form of uncertainty.

 Simplicity

-Maximally simple.
-Visit the page, get an address instantly, no decisions to make.
-The entire UX is one page with a timer and an inbox.
-This simplicity is both the strength and the limitation of the service.
+It's simple.
+You visit the page and get an address instantly with no decisions to make.
+The UX is one page featuring a timer and an inbox.
+This simplicity is the strength and the limitation of the service.

 Mobile Apps

-No dedicated mobile app.
-The web interface works on mobile but is not optimized for it.
-On smaller screens, the countdown timer and inbox can feel cramped.
-You need to keep the browser tab open for the entire duration or risk losing the inbox.
+There is no dedicated mobile app.
+The web interface works on mobile devices but it isn't tuned for them.
+On smaller screens the countdown timer and inbox can feel cramped.
+You need to keep the browser tab open for the entire duration or you risk losing the inbox.

-Dedicated iOS and Android apps that provide a native mobile experience.
-Significant advantage for mobile users who create temporary addresses frequently.
-Push notifications alert you when new emails arrive, which is particularly useful when you are waiting for a verification code and do not want to keep staring at the screen.
+You can use the dedicated iOS and Android apps for a native mobile experience.
+This is a big advantage for mobile users who create temporary addresses frequently.
+Push notifications alert you when new emails arrive.
+This is useful when you're waiting for a verification code and don't want to keep staring at the screen.

 Address Choice

-No choice.
-Also assigns random addresses automatically.
-Some domain selection is available, which gives marginal control over the appearance of the address but does not help with the randomly generated username portion.
+It doesn't give you a choice.
+It assigns random addresses automatically.
+Some domain selection is available.
+This gives marginal control over the appearance of the address but doesn't help with the randomly generated username portion.

 Domain Reputation